LolRiTTeR/invite-manager-bot/docs/es/reference/commands.md

 ## !botInfo

-Obtén información general sobre el bot.
+Get general information about the bot.

 ### Usage